The quickest way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gather around “virtual roundtables.”

 Clicking Share audio and Video or Ask to Share Audio and Video means you want to participate on live video — people will be able to see and hear you in the session.

-Once you are a Session Speaker, you will have the following Speaker controls at the bottom center of the Session:
+Once you are on screen, you will have the following Speaker controls at the bottom center of the Session:

 - Camera.
 Toggles your webcam on and off.